wagenadl/physfit/README.md

 ## Introduction

-This package provides a simple framework for fitting functions to 2-dimensional data.
-What makes physfit stand out is that it allows you to specify uncertainties not only on y-coordinates, but also on x-coordinates.
+This package provides a simple framework for fitting functions to two-dimensional data.
+It allows you to specify uncertainties not only on y-coordinates, but also on x-coordinates.

 ### Example of use